StarvingMarvin/egf-calendar/README.md

 [RSS](http://li1418-60.members.linode.com/egf-calendar.rss)
 and [iCal](http://li1418-60.members.linode.com/egf-calendar.ics),
 files are regenerated ~twice a day.
-You can also tweak and run the script yourself.
-The only two dependencies are `requests` and `beautifulsoup4`.
+You can also tweak and run the script yourself: the only two dependencies are `requests` and `beautifulsoup4`.

 If you are someone who can make this functionality a part of EGF's website, feel free to use this code or to contact me to help you implement it.